seanpmaxwell/jet-schema/README.md

 **Fast**:
 - See these benchmarks <a href="https://moltar.github.io/typescript-runtime-type-benchmarks/">here</a>:
-- Compare jet-schema to some other popular validators (one's which don't require a compilation step) like zod, valibot, and yup, etc.
-- Notice that jet-schema is roughly 3 times as fast as zod and twice as fast as valibot for strict parsing tests.
+- Looking at the benchmarks in the link above, compare jet-schema to some other popular validators (one's which don't require a compilation step like zod, valibot, and yup, etc) and notice that jet-schema is roughly 3-4 times as fast as zod and almost twice as fast as valibot on average.
 <br/>